Overseas fertility treatment – is it the right choice for you?

 “British fertility treatment is the best in the world…isn’t it?”

-These are the concerns we hear day in, day out from prospective patients and believe it or not, until about five years ago myself and my husband Adam had the same worries and misconceptions about what fertility treatment outside of the UK would be like.
+These are the concerns we hear day in, day out from prospective patients and believe it or not, until about six years ago myself and my husband Adam had the same worries and misconceptions about what fertility treatment outside of the UK would be like.

 Let us start by saying that we are not here to badmouth or criticise the service provided by British clinics – to the contrary, we have lots of friends who have been lucky enough to have had successful treatment on the NHS and with private fertility centres.